VeronicaM/residence/README.md

 I have made this choice for the ease of setup of React with Babel 7 config as well as all the other plugins like class-properties.
 It also sets up Jest, Sass and Webpack.

   **Tradeoffs**
   This is very fast and convinient setup for prototyping but it has a lot of unnecessary complexity If I had enough time I would do a proper setup from scratch and I would include only what it's necessary for the project.

+**Google Maps API Key** I hae protected the api key from being stored in repository by being passing as env variable I have also protected it from being used unreasonably by restricting its HTTP referrer to currently deployed to domain https://residence-veram.netlify.app/ and to http://localhost:3001 for testing purposes.

+**JSON-Server** I have used JSON-server only for development purposes.

+   **Tradeoffs**
+   For a production ready app, I would have used a MongoDB or GraphQL with serverless approach for the backend.

+**Deployment only in dev mode** The app has been deployed in dev mode on Netlify.

+   **Tradeoffs**
+    For a production ready app, I would have used stored the static assets on an S3 bucket configured as a Cloudfront distribution to act as a CDN and ensure best loading times across the world.

+**Test coverage**  Main functionality of the app is tested like the form validation, data fetching and app rendering.

+   **Tradeoffs**
+   Test coverage is low and there's an [issue](https://github.com/VeronicaM/residence/issues/6) with the setup.

+**Other improvements**
+- UI/UX is very minimalistic.
+- Scallability: the app has not been tested for large amount of data.
+It might require improvements in how the data is loaded on the map (possibly requesting data based on current center point on the map)